MaibornWolff/metric-gardener/README.md

 **real_lines_of_code**<br>
 The number of lines inside a file that contain actual code of the programming language, not counting for comments, empty lines, etc.

+**Note:** _Please click on the languages listed in the section above to access language-specific details._

 ### Command line options for the `parse` command